Why my PoE powered device cannot work properly when connected to the PoE Switch?

-- 1) The PD only support Alternative B. But as mentioned above, TP-Link’s PoE switches are based on Alternative A. So the PD and PSE cannot cooperate together.
+(1) The PD only support Alternative B, while TP-Link’s PoE switches are based on Alternative A as mentioned above.
+So the PD and PSE cannot cooperate together.

-- 2) The PD support Alternative A, and the line pair 1/2 is passive pole and the line pair 3/6 is positive pole, as introduced in last chapter, the PD cannot work either based on using the straight through cable normally.
-Howerver, you can use a crossover cable to avoid the problem.
+(2) The PD support Alternative A, and the line pair 1/2 is passive pole and the line pair 3/6 is positive pole, the PD cannot work either based on using the straight through cable normally.
+However, you can use a crossover cable to avoid the problem.

 So if the PoE LED does not lit up on the switch after you plug you PD into the PoE port and your PD can’t be powered on, it is recommended to contact your PD’s vendor and ask for the PD’s power supply mode and the polarities it supports after eliminating the basic network factors.
 This information is also necessary when you contact us for support.

-Q2: when my PD works with the PoE switch, the indictor LED light flickers at times (gets on, but dies quickly and for a while it goes to the loop), why?
+Q2: when my PD works with the PoE switch, the indictor LED flickers at times, why?

 A: The LED light gets on, it means that the PD can be powered, but for some reasons, the PSE stops the process.